 Encounter God: 52 Scripture Cards Plus Prayer Prompt Guide

-To get started, grab the Encounter God: 52-week Scripture Cards & Prayer Prompt resource.
+To get started studying the names of God and devoting time to meditating on His attributes and promises, grab the Encounter God: 52-week Scripture Cards & Prayer Prompt resource.

 Each week, focus on the name of God and/or His attribute, and study the Scripture reference in context with us.

 You can print out the cards in any size and use them as a screen saver on your phone too.